 Pamela Dillman Haskell

 Pamela Dillman Haskell grew up in Santa Barbara, graduated from Santa Barbara High School, and attended college at the Royal Academy of Dramatic Art in London.
 She worked as an actor in theatre, film, and television, and has recorded many audiobooks for Random House and the Library of Congress, along with performance narration work.
 Dillman Haskell began dedicating her time to the non-profit community in 2007, using her performance experience to specialize in fundraising events and programs.
-Since her first volunteer opportunity at the Friendship Center in 2007, reading to seniors, Dillman Haskell’s work in the nonprofit world has grown to include committees and boards all over the County, including work for Community Kitchen; Foodbank; Lobero Theatre Associates; Friendship Center; the Granada Community Engagement Committee; Santa Barbara County Alliance for Arts Education; MOXI Museum of Exploration & Innovation; Montecito Union School PTA; The Marjorie Luke Theatre; Speaking of Stories; Arts Mentorship Program (current Board President), and Visiting Nurse and Hospice Care of Santa Barbara.
-Dillman Haskell joined the board in 2015 and currently serves as Board Secretary.
+Since her first volunteer opportunity at the Friendship Center in 2007, reading to seniors, Dillman Haskell’s work in the nonprofit world has grown to include committees and boards all over the County, including work for Community Kitchen; Foodbank; Lobero Theatre Associates; Friendship Center; the Granada Community Engagement Committee; Santa Barbara County Alliance for Arts Education; MOXI Museum of Exploration & Innovation; Montecito Union School PTA; The Marjorie Luke Theatre; Speaking of Stories; Arts Mentorship Program (current Board President), and VNA Health.
+Dillman Haskell joined the VNA Health Board of Directors in 2015.

 President and CEO